Extra-Large Acrylic Display Case Buyer Guide: The 1.5m Threshold

 An extra-large acrylic display case — any unit above 1.5 m on the long edge — changes every spec.
 Sheet sourcing requires custom mill batch (+14-21 days, +25-40% premium) or multi-panel bonded construction.
 Bond geometry needs deeper kerfs (3 mm vs 1.5 mm), longer cures (72 vs 24 hours), and post-bond stress relief.
 Freight class shifts unexpectedly: sea is often faster than air because air cargo dimension limits force multi-shipment breakdown.
 Install crew compounds: 3-4 person crew for 8-12 hours vs 2 person for 4-6.
 5-year reseal at 30-40% of original cost is the maintenance default.

-In 10 years of QC on oversized cases, I’ve watched the cost shifts at the 1.5 m threshold catch buyers who hadn’t planned for them.
+In our production experience, the cost shifts at the 1.5 m threshold routinely catch buyers who hadn’t planned for them.
 The five sections below cover what changes operationally at oversize scale and where the budget actually goes.
 For related oversize-display programs see the regional museum UV traveling exhibit cases case study and our large display case product page.
+Full-size jersey and memorabilia formats sit in the same oversize band — the sports memorabilia display case page covers those builds.

 Sheet sourcing — why 8’ × 10’ is the working ceiling